ppy/osu-wiki/news/2025/2025-03-25-the-followpoint-special-behind-the-banhammer.md

 ![](/wiki/shared/news/2025-03-25-the-followpoint-special-behind-the-banhammer/banner.jpg)

 Welcome, strangers and returning readers!
-Like you've already read in the title and the short intro, this The Followpoint post will be an unusual one, talking about a team inside osu! instead of an individual person.
+Like you've already read in the title and the short intro, this post of The Followpoint will be an unusual one, talking about a team inside osu! instead of an individual person.
 [Global Moderation Team](/wiki/People/Global_Moderation_Team) (usually referred to as GMT) is one of the essential and oldest osu! teams, consisting of community members who mainly focus on player moderation.
 Its [wiki article](/wiki/People/Global_Moderation_Team) explains things really well, so you should give it a read if you haven't yet!

 But just who did we interview for this post, because we are an interview series, right?
 Well, for today's news post we interviewed **all 3 current leaders** of the Global Moderation Team: [0x84f](https://osu.ppy.sh/users/7944724), [Kobold84](https://osu.ppy.sh/users/3227533) and [Venix](https://osu.ppy.sh/users/5999631)!
 Though I must warn you, please don't expect this interview to be all serious and reveal every secret or something, we tried to make this interview and questions interesting while also remaining silly a little bit. 🙃